coinbase/onchainkit/.changeset/silent-forks-chew.md

 "@coinbase/onchainkit": patch
 ---

-feat: add `use client` directive to internal components
+feat: add `use client` directive to internal components.
+By @roushou #670